akshnz/workflows/README.md

 &mdash; _[Creating starter workflows for your organization]_

-🚀 You can use these awesome workflow templates via copy-and-paste, or by adding them to your user (or your organization) .github repository.
+💡 Pro tip: You can add these workflow templates to your `.github` repository for easier instantiation.

 ---